What is the grading breakdown?

 Below is the breakdown of the class grade:

-• 40%: Final project (broken into proposal, milestone, final report and final video) One meeting with a TA each before the proposal, milestone and final report are graded.
+- 40%: Final project (broken into proposal, milestone, final report and final poster session) One meeting with a TA each before the proposal, milestone and final report are graded.

 Will there be a poster session?